kgates-github/code_snippets/README.md

 }
 ```

-The second version starts with a seed set (see var tiers below), then builds each tier of the triangle using the previous tier.
+The second version starts with a seed set, then builds each tier of the triangle using the previous tier.
 Boring, a bit less efficient, but simpler.

 ```javascript
 function pascalSimple(numTiers) {